 For homeowners the chimney is one of the most neglected features of the home.
 Many homes, especially in the Buffalo area, have a chimney that has been around for quite awhile and because of neglect, water is starting to enter the home through the chimney.
+But at Felgemacher we are on top of things.
 Here are the top reasons that water is able to penetrate the chimney and into the home.

 Damaged Flue Tiles

 Many homes are lined with terra cotta flue tiles that are in place to act as the passage way for all products of combustion from wood burning fireplace, water heater, furnace and/or boiler heating system.
 After time, the terra cotta tiles breakdown from the resident moisture in the chimney going through freeze/thaw cycles and sulfuric acid given off from gas appliances.
 This breakdown allows for water to enter the chimney and into the home.

 The chimney crown is the cement structure on top of the chimney.
 The bricks go up around the tile flue liners, but at the top you need something to stop the rain and snow from just falling in around the tiles.
 You can see that the very purpose of the chimney crown is to keep rain out.
 Cracks in the chimney crown can occur from shifting of the structure or from shrinkage dating back to the first day the crown was put on.
 When your crown has cracks, the water goes right through those cracks.